needle-mirror/com.unity.services.cloudcode/Documentation~/Authoring/cloud_code_scripts.md

-# Cloud Code Assets
+# Cloud Code Scripts

 ## Creation

-Right-click on the `Project Window` then select `Create > Cloud Code Script` to create a Cloud Code Script.
+Right-click on the `Project Window` then select `Create > Cloud Code Js Script` to create a Cloud Code Script.

 ## Parameters

 Selecting a Cloud Code Script will allow you to modify its parameters in the inspector.

 Be advised that changing parameters on an existing script might make existing game clients incompatible.
 The client may send parameters that are incompatible, or not send required parameters.

 The possible parameter types are:

 * String
 * Boolean
 * Numeric